status-im/specs/status-secure-transport-spec.md

 When a user adds a new account in the `Status` application, a new `installation-id` will be generated.
 The device should be paired as soon as possible if other devices are present.
 Once paired the contacts will be notified of the new device and it will be included in further communications.

-Any time a bundle from your $IK$ but different `installation-id` is received, the device will be shown to the user and will have to be manually approved, to a maximum of 3.
+Any time a bundle from your `IK` but different `installation-id` is received, the device will be shown to the user and will have to be manually approved, to a maximum of 3.
 Once that is done any message sent by one device will also be sent to any other enabled device.

 Once a new device is enabled, a new contact-code/bundle will be generated which will include pairing information.